JoshuaCrewe/simoncrewe/content/page/services.md

 Clothing and possessions are also used to add weight to the evidence, if it can be proved that the missing person was wearing a particularly unique item at the time of death.

 DNA processing at present takes a little more time than it appears to on the television, is not always conclusive, and is more expensive.
-This situation will certainly improve in the future
+This situation will certainly improve in the future.